acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/Activity 12 Recursions.md

     }

     // recursive case:
-    // this Item is a list, so walk through it for (const auto& element : item.list) {
+            //this Item is a list, so go through it for (const auto& element : item.list) {
-            //  perform on each element inside of the list, which could recursively go again if its numbers inside of a list inside of another list print_numbers(element);
+            //perform on each element inside of the list, which could recursively go again if its numbers inside of a list inside of another list print_numbers(element);
     }
 }